DeForestt/aflat/README.md

 ```

 ### LSP server
-The project ships with a lightweight language server that offers hover and
+The project ships with a lightweight language server that offers hover,
-completion support.
-Build and run it with:
+completion, go-to-definition and rename refactoring capabilities.
+Build and run
+it with:
 ```bash
 cmake -S . -B build
 cmake --build build --target aflat-lsp